lindzeyn/pthread-locate-updatedb/README.md

 ### Design (10 points)

-This assignment is in the C programming language, so we are placing a premium on performance (imagine that this code will be executing on a server with many thousands of running userland processes).
+This assignment is in the C programming language, so we are placing a premium on performance (imagine that this code will be executing on a server with many hundreds of running userland processes).
 You will be docked points if you are too cavalier with system resources, or if parts of your implementation are too convoluted or clunky.
 If there is any unjustified hard-coding, e.g., placing false limits on the sizes of data-structures for processing input data, then you will lose these 10 points, as your program will crash for large enough input (even though the test cases may not show this).
 Finally, you will lose some points here if there are any egregious memory leaks.

 If you are concerned about losing points here, then you should meet with your instructor during office hours to see if the part of your solution in question should be redesigned/simplified.